Skip to article frontmatterSkip to article content

 National:

 Together with TU Delft colleague Peter Dekkers we published the interactive book Show the Physics as an open educational resource.
-This book is now used internationally to professionalize pre-service and inservice physics teachers.
+This book is now used internationally to professionalize pre- and in-service physics teachers.

 Footnotes